bksen123/bharat-sen-voiceowl_assignment/readme.md

 ### 10. Assumptions

 - Audio download is mocked for demo purposes
 - Azure integration is mocked if no key provided
 - Only transcription and metadata are stored (no audio file upload)
 - Pagination defaults: `page=1`, `limit=10`

 ---

-### 11. Improvements for Production

-- Real transcription with Azure or other STT services
-- File upload support instead of URL only
-- Auth & role-based access
-- Logging, monitoring, and alerting
-- Performance optimization for large datasets